roryhr/roryhr.github.io/about.md

 permalink: /about/
 ---

-I'm currently a machine learning fellow at Startup.ML
+I'm currently a machine learning fellow at [Startup.ML](Startup.ML)

-Feel free to peruse my [resume](https://github.com/roryhr/resume/raw/master/rhartong-redden_resume.pdf)
+I'd like leave San Francisco for somewhere colder in the winter and stickier in the summer that's home to a certain baseball team that hasn't won in a long time but I'll stay in the Bay Area if I have to.
+I have a [resume](https://github.com/roryhr/resume/raw/master/rhartong-redden_resume.pdf) that I lovingly crafted in LaTeX.

 ## Short Bio

-A thread running through my portfolio of work in academia, from astronomy to fluid dynamics, is computer vision.
+A thread running through my academic portfolio, from astronomy to fluid dynamics, is computer vision.
 For my master’s thesis I designed and fabricated a fluid dynamics experiment that measured the state of the fluid using a cutting edge computer vision system.
 Similarly, my bachelor’s thesis